 Later we will drive to the town of Santa Rosa for an overnight stay.

 Classic Colombia: Day 7 While exploring a magnificent area comprised of a mosaic of paramo grasslands and temperate forest fragments, we shall search for the splendid Fuertes’s Parrot.
-This rarely seen species has been found in this part of Colombia and we have a very good chance of finding it in this area during our Classic Colombia birding tour at a recently discovered site.
+This rarely seen species has been found in this part of Colombia and we have a very good chance of finding it in this area at a recently discovered site.

 Later we shall continue northwestwards to Manizales for a three nights stay.